 If you are not a vegetarian or vegan, challenge yourself to go meatless for the entire day.
 Start with some prepped overnight protein oats or a spinach banana berry smoothie for breakfast; for lunch, make a yummy veggie wrap with seasoned mushrooms for flavor; and for dinner, try a coconut veggie curry with some chickpeas for protein.
 If you survived the whole day – try it again next week!
 You can do it!
 For inspiration, check out vegetarian recipes on Pinterest and visit Earth Day Foodprint for more information.

 Journal Your Trash Consumption

-From the moment you wake up to when you go to bed on Earth Day, write down everything you throw away.
+From when you wake up to when you go to bed on Earth Day, write down everything you throw away.
 Look at everything to see if there are ways you can reduce your garbage output.
-Think about any plastic-free swaps you can make, is there anything you can recycle, or reuse for another purpose?
+Think about any plastic-free swaps you can make.
+Is there anything you can recycle or reuse for another purpose?